genomika/summercourse/Course_Materials/alignment/Tutorial.md

 - Try to simulate datasets with longer reads and more mutations to study which aligner behaves better
 - Test the aligner sensitivity to INDELS
 - Try BWA-MEM algorithm and compare sensitivity.
 The same index is valid, only one execution for the SAM file ```./bwa mem index/Homo_sapiens.GRCh37.75.dna.chromosome.21.fa ../../data/dna_chr21_100_low/dna_chr21_100_low.bwa.read1.fastq```

-# Exercise 2: NGS RNA-seq aligment

-In this exercise we'll learn how to download, install, build the reference genome index and align in single-end and paired-end mode with the two most widely RNA-seq aligner: *TopHat2*.
-TopHat2 uses Bowtie2 as an aligner.

-**NOTE:** Two others commonly used RNA-seq aligners are [STAR] and [MapSplice2], no guided exercises have been documented in this tutorials, but users are encouraged to follow the instructions of their web sites.

-Go to ```alignments``` folder and create to folders for *bwa* and *bowtie* to store alignments results:

-    cd alignments
-    mkdir tophat

-**NOTE:** No index is needed for TopHat as it uses Bowtie2 for alignment.

-### TopHat2

-[TopHat2] states to be a *fast* splice junction mapper for RNA-Seq reads, which is not always completrly true.
-It aligns RNA-Seq reads to mammalian-sized genomes using the ultra high-throughput short read aligner Bowtie, and then analyzes the mapping results to identify splice junctions between exons.

-##### Download and install (Optional, already installed)

-First check that bwa is not currently installed by executing:

-    tophat2

-A list of commands will be printed if already installed.
-If not you can continue with the installation.

-From [TopHat2] go to ```Releases``` and download the Linux program by clicking in *Linux x86_64 binary* link.

-As the time of this tutorial last version is **tophat-2.0.10.Linux_x86_64.tar.gz**, the download will start.
-When downloaded go to your browser download folder and move it to aligners folder and uncompress it.
-No need to compile if you downloaded the Linux version:

-    mv tophat-2.0.10.Linux_x86_64.tar.gz working_directory/aligners/tophat
-    tar -zxvf tophat-2.0.10.Linux_x86_64.tar.gz
-    cd tophat-2.0.10.Linux_x86_64

-You can check that everything is allright by executing:

-    tophat2

-Big information about the software and commands should be listed.

-**NOTE:** TopHat uses Bowtie as the read aligner.
-You can use either Bowtie 2 (the default) or Bowtie (--bowtie1) and you will need the following Bowtie 2 (or Bowtie) programs in your PATH.
-Index must be created with Bowtie not TopHat.
-So, copy Bowtie2 into ~/bin:

-    cd bowtie2   (bowtie 2.2 does not work) cp bowtie* ~/bin

-##### Aligning in SE and PE modes

-To align in SE mode:

-    tophat2 -o alignments/tophat/rna_chr21_100_hq_se aligners/bowtie/index/Homo_sapiens.GRCh37.75.dna.chromosome.21.fa data/rna_chr21_100_hq_read1.fastq

-And for PE:

-    tophat2 -o alignments/tophat/rna_chr21_100_hq_pe/ aligners/bowtie/index/Homo_sapiens.GRCh37.75.dna.chromosome.21.fa data/rna_chr21_100_hq_read1.fastq data/rna_chr21_100_hq_read2.fastq

-Now align the rna dataset of 150bp with low quality and compare stats.

-### STAR and MapSplice2
-[STAR] and [MapSplice2] are two others interesting RNA-seq aligners.
-[STAR] offer a great performance while still have good sensitivity.
-[MapSplice2] shows usually a better sensitivity but is several times slower.

-##### STAR installation (Optional, already installed)
-STAR comes compiled for Linux, you only have to download the *tarball*:

-    tar -zxvf STAR_2.3.0e.Linux_x86_64_static.tgz

-Read the documentation and try to align the simulated dataset.

-##### MapSplice2 installation (Optional, already installed)
-MapSplice must be unizpped and compiled:

-    unzip MapSplice-v2.1.6.zip
-    cd MapSplice-v2.1.6
-    make

-Read the documentation and try to align the simulated dataset.

-# Exercise 3: Simulating NGS datasets (Optional)

-### DNA
-Download [dwgsim] from http://sourceforge.net/projects/dnaa/files/ to the *working_directory* and uncompress it and compile it:

-    tar -zxvf dwgsim-0.1.10.tar.gz
-    cd dwgsim-0.1.10
-    make

-Check options by executing:

-    ./dwgsim

-Then you can simulate 2 million reads of 150bp with a 2% if mutation executing:

-    ./dwgsim-0.1.11/dwgsim -1 150 -2 150 -y 0 -N 2000000 -r 0.02 ../data/Homo_sapiens.GRCh37.75.dna.chromosome.21.fa ../data/dna_chr21_100_low/dna_chr21_100_verylow

-### RNA-seq
-[BEERS] is a perl-based program, no compilation is needed, just download it from here http://www.cbil.upenn.edu/BEERS and uncompress it:

-    tar xvf beers.tar